 However, the COVID-19 pandemic has still caused a loss of jobs, downturn of businesses, and taken away many livelihoods of people all over the country.

-Although it is uncertain, it is possible that the effects of the pandemic will result in a negative outcome for the ruling NPP government in the December elections.
+It is possible that the effects of the pandemic resulted in a negative outcome for the ruling NPP government in the December elections.

-Donald Trump of the United States appears to be suffering a similar fate in the US elections mainly due to the impact of COVID-19.
+Donald Trump of the United States suffered a similar fate in the US elections mainly due to the impact of COVID-19.